Marmion Academy: Academics

 Marmion requires that each graduate complete 4 credits each in English and Theology; 3 credits in Mathematics; 3 elective credits; 2 credits each in a Foreign Language (4 credits recommended), Science, Social Studies, and either Military Science (JROTC) or Leadership Education and Development (LEAD); and 1 credit each in Health/Physical Education; and ½ credit in Music and Art.
 Marmion students are required to perform at least 15 hours of community service each academic year.
+The GPA is based on a 5.67 Scale.

 At least 23¼ credits are required for graduation.

 Leadership programs

 Marmion has two leadership programs, LEAD (Leadership Education and Development) and JROTC (Junior Reserve Officer Training Corps).
 The LEAD program was started in 1994, while the JROTC has been a part of the school since 1935.